 If you’re interested in trying SEMrush out, click here for a 30 day free trial of SEMrush Pro.

 10. Don’t forget the extra SEO juice.
-If you’re using WordPress or a similar platform to host your content, repeated your targeted keywords a couple times isn’t enough.
+If you’re using WordPress or a similar platform to host your content, repeating your targeted keywords a couple times isn’t enough.
 Remember to place your target keyword in the url, in H2 headers, in the meta description and even in the alt tags of your images.

 Once you’re finished inputting, remember to expand the Yoast box and check out the Content Analysis portion for some helpful hints about what you should improve before you publish.

 11. Always answer the question “why should you care?”
 Scroll up to the top of this page and read our intro paragraph.
 Notice how the second sentence explains why learning these content writing tips is important?

 This should be an integral part of every piece of content you write.
 Before your readers invest their time into hearing what you have to say, they’ll want to know why it’s worth it.
 How will what you’re teaching them help them?
 What goal will they accomplish with your help?
 Always explain these things up front.

 12. Paint a picture.
 Give this paragraph a read:

 “Is it just us, or do some people talk about gay dating like it’s an elaborate magic trick?
 Even unexperienced gay or queer persons may approach the idea of dating with the kind of abject fear one feels when opening the instructions for a new piece of IKEA furniture.
 ‘Am I doing this right?’ they may ask themselves, months, years and even decades into their dating careers.”